Zilliqa/ZIP/zips/zip-11.md

 tokens to the operator and in return earn rewards.
 The seed node operator may take a commission to cover its operational expenses.

-Delegation of tokens were required token holders to transfer their tokens to a client-unique address provided by the seed node operator which pooled all the tokens and the deposited them in a Scilla contract.
+Delegation of tokens required token holders to transfer their tokens to a client-unique address provided by the seed node operator which pooled all the tokens and the deposited them in a Scilla contract.
 The operator upon receiving rewards (which gets distributed daily) then distributes back the reward to the delegators in proportion to their stake.

+ZIP-9 proposes several key changes in the tokenomic design of ZIL tokens.
+The most pertinent change for the proposal herein is the increase of allocation of block reward for seed node operators from 5% to 40%.

 # Phase I Design Considerations